jiten-thakkar/tictactoe/README.md

 tictactoe
 =========

-A TicTacTie bot in C. Guarantees win or draw(I thin so)
+A TicTacTie bot in C. Guarantees win or draw(I think so)
 Example:

 Input1<br />